tadaspetra/astro-video-call/BLOG.md

 </div>
 ```

-## Add Call Component
+## Add the Call Component
 This last component is a pure React component.
-The call component will contain three key components:
+The Call component will contain three key components:
 * Videos of all the participants
 * Channel name
 * End call button

-The channel name is simple a text at the top left of the screen and the call button is at the middle bottom of the screen.
-Whenever you click the button, it will take you back to the previous screen where you can join a different video call.
+The channel name is a simple text at the top left of the screen.
+The call button is at the bottom middle of the screen.
+Whenever you click the button, it returns you to the previous screen, where you can join a different video call.

 The interesting part is displaying the videos of all the participants.
 In order to do that we need to create an `AgoraRTCProvider`, which initializes and gives us access to the Agora RTC service.
-Inside this we can now display the video.
+Inside this we can now display the video:

 ### Videos
-The videos component is where all will be the part of the site that displays the videos of all the participants.
-There are many hooks used to set up the call:
+The Videos component will be the part of the site that displays the videos of all the participants.
+Many hooks are used to set up the call:
-* useLocalMicrophoneTrack() retrieves the current user's microphone
+* useLocalMicrophoneTrack() retrieves the current user's microphone.
-* useLocalCameraTrack() retrieves the current user's video input
+* useLocalCameraTrack() retrieves the current user's video input.
-* useRemoteUsers() retrieves all the user information for the remote users
+* useRemoteUsers() retrieves all the user information for the remote users.
 * useRemoteAudioTracks() retrieves the audio for those users.
-* usePublish() publishes the current user's video and audio
+* usePublish() publishes the current user's video and audio.
-* useJoin() joins the actual channel for the video call
+* useJoin() joins the channel for the video call.

 ```tsx
 const { AppID, channelName } = props;